 Entering the Marae

-After we entered the village, the guests of the night were separated in groups as the “Tangata Whenua” (people of the land) demonstrated different activities such as pol twirling, hand games, and weaponry displays, and reciting chants – activities of an era gone by which have been restored by the young people today.
+After we entered the village, the guests of the night were separated into groups as the “Tangata Whenua” (people of the land) demonstrated different activities such as pol twirling, hand games, and weaponry displays, and reciting chants – activities of an era gone by which have been restored by the young people today.

-One of the most recognizable Maori traditions would probably be “War Dance” (sometimes we could see the dance in rugby games), as the warriors dance with fierce moves and expressions (protruding eyes and tongues, and howling) before going into battle, often intimidating the enemy away before a blow was stuck.
+One of the most recognizable Maori traditions would probably be “War Dance” (sometimes we could see the dance in rugby games), as the warriors dance with fierce moves and expressions (protruding eyes and tongues, and howling) before going into battle, often intimidating the enemy away before a blow was struck.

 We were then gathered in the meeting house before dinner.
 The group shared a variety of Walata, Haka, Song, and Dance which tell stories of a proud race – Te Maori.
 We had a yummy traditional Hangi, which was cooked under the earth on hot rocks for three to four hours.
-It was a traditional cooking method and the rocks were heated to a white hot state with timber.
+It was a traditional cooking method and the rocks were heated to a white-hot state with timber.
 The rocks were then put into a pit dug in the earth, while a basket of meat was put directly on the hot stones.
 Earth is then pilled quickly over the food to keep the heat inside the earth oven.

-When I was in New Zealand I kept wondering how much the modern cities look alike to any of those in Australia and Canada, it was the traditional culture in countries that make the difference (Check out: Outback!
+When I was in New Zealand I kept wondering how much the modern cities look-alike to any of those in Australia and Canada, it was the traditional culture in countries that make the difference (Check out: Outback!
 The Belly Button of the Earth!).
 The Maori shared their knowledge and interactively introduced to us their history and culture.
-I enjoyed a lot and the next stop, Canada and Hawaii!
+I enjoyed it a lot and the next stop, Canada and Hawaii!